davidmartinezros/app-3d-three-template/README.md

 ## how to create a three.js project

-You have to import the three.js library to your project.
+You have to import the three.js types needed into your project.

 ```
-npm i three --save
 npm i @types/webgl2 --save
 npm i @types/offscreencanvas --save
 ```

-Add the three.js file to your project in the angular.json file.
+Add the three.js file to your project in the angular.json file, which is loaded by the component as a peerDependency.

 ```
 "scripts": [